 In November 2016 I began the prestigious BBC Natural History Unit camera bursary with fellow cameraman Howard Bourne.
 I spent the following 2 years shooting on 6 of the 7 episodes for the BBC’s new David Attenborough Series, ‘Seven Worlds, One Planet’.
 You can watch the trailer here.
 I was fortunate to win a BAFTA for Cinematography on the South America episode of this series.
 I took two breaks during the filming of Seven Worlds to produce and host Season 2 and Season 3 of my Nat Geo online series, ‘Wild_Life: Resurrection Island’ and ‘Wild_Life: The Big Freeze’.
 The Big Freeze picked up two Webby Awards (coined as the biggest award in internet video) and Resurrection Island won the Best Presenter Award at the Jackson Hole Film Festival (coined as the green Oscars).

-I then went on to make a series with Wildstar Films for Disney+ called ‘Epic Adventures with Bertie Gregory’ which is now available to stream worldwide.
-The next evolution of this series is called ‘Animals Up Close with Bertie Gregory’ which launched on Disney+ September 13th.
+I then went on to make a series with Wildstar Films for Disney+ called ‘Epic Adventures with Bertie Gregory’ on Disney+.
+The next evolution of this series is called ‘Animals Up Close with Bertie Gregory’ and is also streaming now.
+It’s been crazy since then!

 Updates on my latest work are on my instagram @bertiegregory.